 RECOMMENDATIONS

 - 1. Receive any testimony from applicants and interested public; - 2.
-Discuss and provide recommendations on Mills Act applications for 2023; and - 3.
-Based on the above discussion: - a.
-Direct postponement of 3400 Broadway Mills Act application to a later year, to allow applicant to resolve issues described earlier in this report; - b.
-Recommend the following applications to City Council for 2023 Mills Act contracts: - 295 MacArthur Boulevard; - 867 Willow Street; and - 3220 MacArthur Boulevard. - c.
-Forward the recommendations to the Planning Commission as an informational report.
+Review and provide recommendations on Mills Act applications for 2024; and - 3.
+Based on the above review, recommend the following applications to City Council for 2024 Mills Act contracts: